Amsterdam

 Just click the link to jump to that section

-Best coffee in Amsterdam
+Best pastry & coffee in Amsterdam

 Today there seems to be a new cafe popping up on every corner in Amsterdam.
 Reminder, if you’re looking for coffee be sure to ask for a cafe, not a coffee shop.
 Coffee shops are where you go to smoke weed here, cafes are where you go to drink coffee.